 "In my job, it's a lot easier to communicate with them by Facebook or Whatsapp than by email," Bortolotto told DW.
 "They've had mobile phones for a long time — just not as tools to monitor their territories before."

 Indigenous representatives say they're also using the apps to deal with threats due to climate change.
 Record droughts are increasing in the Amazon, heightening chances of wildfires and tools like SOMAI can help communities avoid these hotspots and combat fires.

 "We saw an opportunity with the app to produce information from within Indigenous communities," said Sineia do Vale, who is a member of the Uapixana Indigenous group and environmental manager at the Indigenous Council of Roraima, a non-governmental organization in Roraima state, where the Makuxi live.

 "Communities can make their own climatic maps [and] become more resilient."

 But the survival of Brazil's Indigenous is not just an issue of land rights or local environmental benefits, say Indigenous rights groups.

 Recent research has shown that Amazon deforestation is at a "tipping point," which would mean that the rainforest could become a savannah.
 In that scenario, the world could lose one of the planet's most important CO2 stores.

-Studies show deforestation is much lower in protected and indigenous territories than outside of them, meaning forests peoples are playing an "unparalleled role" in protecting the 54.5 million metric kilotons of carbon stored in tropical forests.
+Studies show deforestation is much lower in protected and Indigenous territories than outside them, meaning forests peoples are playing an "unparalleled role" in protecting the 54.5 million metric kilotons of carbon stored in tropical forests.

 Still, proposed laws in Brazil could make it more difficult for indigenous communities to lay claim to their land.
 Demarcated indigenous territories account for 13 percent of the country's terrain — 98.5 percent of which is in the Amazon region.